Pale Moon: Technical Details

 • Increased stability: experience fewer crashes.

-• Support for JPEG-XL, the next-generation image format.
+• Support for JPEG-XL, the next-generation image format, as well as the commonly-used web formats (JPEG, PNG, WebP, GIF).

 • Support for Scalable Vector Graphics (SVG) and Canvas drawing.